hbc/NGS-Data-Analysis-long-course/sessionIV/lessons/05_bcbio_nextgen.md

 * Reproducible: Tracks configuration, versions, provenance and command lines
 * Analyzable: Results feed into downstream tools to make it easy to query and visualize

-It is availble for installation on most Linux systems (compute clusters), and also has instructions for setup on the Cloud.
+It is available for installation on most Linux systems (compute clusters), and also has instructions for setup on the Cloud.
 It is currently installed on on the Orchestra cluster, and so we will demonstrate `bcbio-nextgen` for RNA-seq data using our Mov10 dataset as input.

 The figure below describes the input (yellow), workflow (green) and output (purple) components of `bcbio`: